kul-optec/nmpc-codegen/README.md

 ### Notes
 - The library is tested with casadi version 3.2, using other versions will lead to problems
-- The tested compilers are gcc GNU compiler, Clang LLVM compiler and the Microsoft C Compiler.
+- The tested compilers are gcc GNU compiler, Clang LLVM compiler, Intel C compiler and the Microsoft C Compiler.
 - cmake -H. -Bbuild -DCMAKE_C_COMPILER=clang creates a build system with clang compiler

 ## common problems